Contents

 Absorption and Conversion of Carotenoids

 We don’t know the amount of provitamin A carotenoids that is optimal for a low responder who relies exclusively on carotenoids.
-But choosing a generous amount of foods containing beta-carotene and other provitamin A carotenoids may lead to greater absorption and more conversion in low-responders (8).
+But choosing a generous amount of foods containing beta-carotene and other provitamin A carotenoids may lead to greater absorption and more conversion in low-responders (Borel, 2015).
 Until more is known, our best advice is to meet the intake recommendations for provitamin A carotenoids by eating generous amounts of leafy green vegetables, carrots, sweet potatoes, and bright orange winter squashes.

-1. Vitamin A. Linus Pauling Institute.
-Accessed 1/25/2013.
+Linus Pauling Institute.
+Vitamin A. Accessed 1/25/2013.

-4. Carotenoids.
 Linus Pauling Institute.
+Carotenoids.
 Accessed 1/9/2020.

 Rotenstreich Y, Harats D, Shaish A, Pras E, Belkin M. Treatment of a retinal dystrophy, fundus albipunctatus, with oral 9-cis-{beta}-carotene.
 Br J Ophthalmol.
 2010 May;94(5):616-21.
 Not cited.
 Clinical trial feeding beta-carotene to people with a genetic defect in the retinal cycle.
 After 90 days, night blindness improved.